 Do expats need to speak Dutch in Amsterdam?

-For expats staying for the long-term who want to become friends with locals, learning the language is essential.
-While most of the Dutch are able to speak English, opting to speak to them in their home language will go a long way to earning their trust.
-It's also important for businesspeople to speak the local language, unless they're based in an English-speaking office.
+For expats staying for the long term who want to become friends with locals, learning the language is important.
+While most of the Dutch are able to speak English, speaking to them in their home language will go a long way to earning their trust.
+It's also important for people doing business to speak the local language, unless they're based in an English-speaking office.

 Is Amsterdam safe?

 Amsterdam is generally safe but expats should beware of people who brush against others in crowds – it’s possible that they're pickpockets searching for valuables.
 Bicycle theft is also a big issue and cyclists should make sure their bikes are securely locked when they park them.
 It's best to be sensible and take the same safety precautions as in any other large city.

 What are Amsterdam's best neighbourhoods to stay in?